Family Guy season 2

 The second season of Family Guy first aired on the Fox network in 21 episodes from September 23, 1999, to August 1, 2000.
-The series follows the dysfunctional Griffin family—father Peter, mother Lois, daughter Meg, son Chris, baby Stewie and their anthropomorphic dog Brian, all of whom reside in their hometown of Quahog.
+The series follows the dysfunctional Griffin family—father Peter, mother Lois, daughter Meg, son Chris, baby Stewie and their anthropomorphic dog Brian, all of whom reside in their hometown of Quahog, a fictional town in the U.S. state of Rhode Island.
 The show features the voices of series creator Seth MacFarlane, Alex Borstein, Seth Green, Lacey Chabert and later Mila Kunis in the roles of the Griffin family.
 The executive producers for the second production season were David Zuckerman and MacFarlane; the aired season also contained eight episodes which were holdovers from season one.
+During this season, Family Guy relocated from Sunday, with only one episode (Da Boom) airing on a Sunday.
+The season aired its first two episodes on Thursdays, then aired mainly on Tuesdays between March and August 2000.

 By the end of the second season, due to low ratings, Fox resorted to canceling Family Guy.
 However, following a last-minute reprieve, it returned for a third season in 2001.
-The series was canceled again in 2002; however, high ratings on Fox and high DVD sales renewed Fox's interest in the series.
+The series was canceled again in 2002; however, high ratings on Adult Swim and high DVD sales renewed Fox's interest in the series.
 The series returned for a total of 30 new episodes in 2005.

-The season received a positive reception from critics, who called the series "extremely witty and darkly hilarious," and was "unfortunately" canceled.
+The season received a positive reception from critics, who called the series "extremely witty and darkly hilarious" that was "unfortunately" canceled.
 The Volume One DVD box set was released in Region 1 on April 15, 2003, and Region 2 on November 12, 2001.
 All twenty-one of the season's episodes are included in the volume.
 The first season's seven episodes were also included in the volume.